 Business Insurance for Not-for-Profits & Charities

-Not-for-profit organisations and charities face real risks - from volunteer injuries and public liability claims to directors' personal liability and data breaches.
-Whether you run a community trust, sports club, charitable organisation, or social enterprise, the right insurance protects your mission, your people, and your board.
-Compare cover options from Australia's leading business insurance providers below.
+Not-for-profit organisations and charities face real financial and legal risks - volunteer injuries, public liability claims at events, directors' personal liability for governance failures, and data breaches involving donor records.
+Whether you run a community association, sports club, charitable trust, or social enterprise, tailored insurance protects your mission, your people, and your board.
+Explore cover options from leading Australian providers below.

 Highest Rated Featured Provider